Actuarial credentialing and exams: Australia

+China

+In China, both China Association of Actuaries (CAA) and Actuarial Society of Hong Kong (ASHK) have their own associate-ship and fellowship credentialing processes.
+The CAA holds its own system of examinations, while ASHK holds only examination of "Certificate in Hong Kong Insurance Markets and Regulations" (ASHK Certificate).
+Note that CAA exams were suspended in 2014 but reintroduced in 2023 in an updated structure.

+To achieve associate-ship, the CAA requires examination with 5 subjects: (1) probability and mathematical statistics, (2) finance and economics, (3) actuarial mathematics, (4) actuarial models and data analytics, (5) actuarial risk management; while ASHK recognizes associate-ship credentials from Society of Actuaries (SOA), Casualty Actuarial Society (CAS), Institute and Faculty of Actuaries (IFoA), and Institute of Actuaries of Australia (IAA).

+To achieve fellowship, the CAA offers 7 tracks: (1) life insurance, (2) non-life insurance, (3) health insurance, (4) social insurance and pension planning, (5) financial risk management, (6) asset management, and (7) data science, each requires examination with another 5 subjects; while ASHK requires fellowship credentials from either of the 4 organizations above and passing the ASHK Certificate examination.

 Denmark

 In Denmark it normally takes five years of study at the University of Copenhagen to become an actuary with no professional experience requirement.
 There is a focus on statistics and probability theory, and a requirement for a master's thesis.
 By Danish law, responsibility for the practice of any life insurance business must be taken by a formally acknowledged and approved actuary.
 Approval as a formally responsible actuary requires three to five years of professional experience.

 Germany

 Current rules for the German Actuarial Society require an actuary to pass more than 13 exams.

 India

-The Actuarial Society of India (now converted into Institute of Actuaries of India) offers both associate-ship and fellowship classes of membership.
+The Institute of Actuaries of India (formerly Actuarial Society of India) offers both associate-ship and fellowship classes of membership.
 However, prospective candidates must be admitted to the society as students before they achieve associate-ship or fellowship.
 The exam sequence is similar to the British model, with Core and Specialty technical and application exams.
 The exams are conducted twice a year during the months of May–June and October–November.
 Starting from January 2012, the institute has started conducting entrance exam.
 Only those applicants who clear the entrance test can appear for the Core Technical papers.